 Historic Walking Tours

 Become a member of the Jamaica Plain Historical Society for as little as $15 per year.
-With your membership, you will receive our quarterly newsletter and an invitation to our annual members only social event.
+With your membership, you will receive an invitation to our annual members only social event and you will become part of a group that cherishes Jamaica Plain’s rich history and works to keep it alive.
 We appreciate your support!

-The Jamaica Plain Historical Society sponsors occasional lectures and a regular weekly series of walking tours during the summer.
+The Jamaica Plain Historical Society sponsors occasional lectures and a regular twenty-one week series of walking tours during the summer.
 We welcome contributions of photographs and historic essays about Jamaica Plain for use in our newsletter and on this web site.
 Contact us for more information.

 The Jamaica Plain Historical Society archives are held at the University of Massachusetts Boston.
 Learn more about accessing the archives.